aws-amplify/amplify-js/CONTRIBUTING.md

 These tests are only necessary if you’re looking to contribute a Pull Request.
 If you’re just playing locally you don’t need them.
 However if you’re contributing a Pull Request for anything other than bug fixes it would be best to validate that first because depending on the scope of the change.

-**Using the set-dev:react-native script to work with React-Native apps**
+**Using the setup-dev:react-native script to work with React-Native apps**

 > Note: All the below commands to be run from the local amplify-js library root